 (Signature) (Date) Independent auditor's report for other political subdivisions subject to UFARS.
 If the other political subdivision has authority to issue debt, the auditor should test compliance with the statutory authority to issue this debt, and add language to the end of the paragraph that lists the compliance categories considered and explains what was not tested: "Additionally, we tested for compliance with the authority to issue public debt."
-(Note: Eliminate this paragraph from the report.)
+(Note: Eliminate this paragraph in red before issuing the report.)